bloggrify/demo-mistral/content/markdown.md

 ---
 id: "2"
-title: "Use markdown power"
+title: "Markdown cheat sheet"
-description: "Use markdown at its full potential."
+description: "This is a markdown cheat sheet.
+It shows you how to use markdown to format your blog posts on Bloggrify."
 date: "2024-02-10"
 categories:
   - markdown